Riot Fest: Cancellations

 Three instances of Riot Fest have been canceled.
 The first came in 2009 in the form of Riot Fest West, originally set to happen in November 2009 and postponed in September.
 The fest initially vowed to make up the dates in spring 2010 but the replacement fest did not materialize.
 The second cancellation came in 2012 when Riot Fest East in Philadelphia was postponed, this time one week before the show's planned July 19 start date.
 Though a reschedule was initially promised, it never emerged.
 The third cancellation came in 2020 when concerns due to the COVID-19 pandemic made the festival's cancellation inevitable.
 Organizers have called this a postponement, as a significant part of the 2020 lineup played in the 2021 festival.

 Though not an outright cancellation, Riot Fest Brooklyn in 2012 was shut down early due to weather concerns.

 Controversies

+On August 2, 2022, Riot Fest held a first of its kind community meeting with residents surrounding Douglass Park, where the festival has been held since 2015; the meeting was a requirement issued by the Chicago Park District.
+Residents claimed the meeting was held in the middle of a weekday and was poorly advertised, criticizing a lack of chairs for the elderly or an interpreter for Spanish speakers.
+The meeting was led by Scott Fisher, an independent contractor hired by Riot Fest for four years; Fisher is also the president of Special Event Services Group, who Riot Fest hired as its primary service provider from 2016 to 2022.
+During the meeting, Fisher responded to a local resident by saying, “Listen if you can’t understand pure English and the fact that I can’t answer that question...” before being drowned out by residents.
+A recording of the meeting, and Fisher's remarks, was published by the Chicago Reader on August 4, 2022.
+Shortly after, the festival issued an apology to the Douglass Park community; a Riot Fest spokesperson claimed the meeting was "scheduled without authorization” from Riot Fest management, and that Fisher quit his position soon after.

-In 2023, residents of the Douglas Park neighborhood where Riot Fest had been held since 2015 protested the festival's plans to continue operating there.
+In 2023, residents of the Douglas Park neighborhood protested the festival's plans to continue operating there.
 Discussions deteriorated into yelling at a community event between neighborhood residents and festival organizers, as community members complained that the music fest forces them out of large sections of the public park for weeks at a time so private events can be held, damages the park, and has displaced youth sports teams.
 Community members had petitioned the Chicago Park District to remove Riot Fest and other music festivals from Douglass Park in 2022.

-Stephen Shult, of Arlington Heights, was reported missing after Riot Fest’s last day in 2024.
+Stephen Shult, of Arlington Heights, was reported missing after attending Riot Fest’s last day in 2024.
 He died after being put in an intensive care unit for head trauma.
 Riot Fest organizers denied that he had been injured at the festival.